Image: Thomas Logan

 Since childhood, I have witnessed the world through a lens of emotion which could be a blessing or a burden.
 This survival tool helped me navigate an often unpredictable home life.
 Over the course of my life I have made sense of these emotions using meditative processes to discharge residual feelings through my hands and into my art.

-Fedyszyn is a 2023 McKnight Fiber Artist Fellow and has been the recipient of a 2019 Jerome Visual Arts Fellowship and a Jerome Fiber Artist Project Grantee, as well as having received two Minnesota State Arts Board Artist Initiative and Next Step Fund grants to support her work.
-She is a founding member of the MN Felt Makers Guild and the artist collective, SD8.
-Her work has been exhibited regionally and throughout the US, including The Robert C Williams Museum of Papermaking in Atlanta GA; The Morgan Conservatory of Paper, Cleveland, OH; DeVos Museum, Marquette, MI and South Dakota Museum of Art, Brookings.Her studio practice is in the historic Casket Arts Building in NE Minneapolis.
+Fedyszyn is a 2023 McKnight Fiber Artist Fellow and a 2019 Jerome Visual Arts Fellow and has participated in residencies at Mass MoCA and Grand Marais Art Colony.
+Her work has been recognized by the Minnesota State Arts Board and the McKnight/MRAC Next Step Fund with grants to sustain her artistic practice and community involvement.
+Fedyszyn’s art has been exhibited regionally and nationally, including The Robert C Williams Museum of Papermaking in Atlanta GA; The Morgan Conservatory of Paper, Cleveland, OH; DeVos Museum, Marquette, MI and South Dakota Museum of Art, Brookings.
+She is an active educator in the Minnesota textile community and a founding member of the MN Felt Makers Guild and the artist collective, SD8.

 • Selected Exhibitions